spookylukey/django-views-the-right-way/source/index.rst

 Welcome to my opinionated guide on how to write views in Django!

-**WORK IN PROGRESS** - this is an early draft, you should probably come back later...
+**WORK IN PROGRESS** - this guide is not finished (and perhaps never will be…)

-This guide is the result of mistakes made and lessons learned in a range of Django and Python projects for well over a decade.
+This guide is the result of mistakes made and lessons learned in a range of Django and Python projects for nearly 15 years.

-It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views, to the point that some are even scared to write “Function Based Views” (FBVs).
+It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views in some circles, to the point that some are even scared to write “Function Based Views” (FBVs).

 Perhaps worst of all, some official Django documentation has `well-intentioned advise that will help to continue the torture of mixins